We report some really big oopsies.

 Of course, to literally found holiness on the actual daily liturgical worship of the Church, and not on some nonhistorical holiness of a nonhistorical God who is the nonhistorical Father of a nonhistorical "immanent Son," "of whom in consequence the Church's historical tradition and worship knows and can know nothing," [ CT, Vol. III ] is a departure from the former moral theologies, yet one that Covenantal Theology itself makes.

 But what is without precedent in these essays is further proceeding down that rabbit hole, and defining what is intrinsically evil to be departures from, repudiations of, the radically historical holiness, the holy order, of the sacraments themselves as actually given and practiced in history.
-Thus we proposed that simulating a sacrament, or simulating either the consummation or the reception of a sacrament, constitutes intrinsic evil.
+Thus we proposed that simulating a sacrament, or simulating either the consummation or the reception of a sacrament, constitutes an intrinsic evil.

 In this way we are able at least in part to avoid the type of nonhistorical, cosmological analysis forsworn by covenantal moral theologies as a matter of method, and ground our discussion of intrinsic evil, as firmly as we are currently able, with reference to what we termed "holiness per se;" that is, to ground our discussion in the radically historical work of the risen Lord with His bride, the sacraments.

 Obviously, this might be a misstep, although, from the perspective of covenantal moral theologies, a misstep not in theory, but in practice.
-Who told us that simulating the holy order of a sacrament was the definition of intrinsic evil?
+Who told us that simulating the holy order of a sacrament fits the definition of intrinsic evil?
 Nobody; we made that up.
 Our only hope is that this particular "making it up" proves to have some heuristic value, and is not out-and-out foolishness.

 That is not to say that we are in doubt that simulating a sacrament, or simulating the consummation or reception of a sacrament is in fact an act which in itself, independently of circumstances, is always seriously wrong by reason of its object -- which is the classic definition of intrinsic evil.